 Dog-Friendly Great Keppel Island

 One of the most dog-friendly islands along the Queensland coast, especially in the tropics, is Great Keppel Island.
 A day trip to Great Keppel with your dog from Yeppoon makes for a terrific day out, thanks to its spectacular beaches, swimming and snorkelling.
+There’s plenty of things to do on Great Keppel Island!

 Getting to Great Keppel Island with a Dog